-You might say it’s not an insect, but in Thai it means ‘Sea Insect’.
+You might say it’s not an insect, but in Thai, it means ‘Sea Insect’.
 And it’s weird enough to be listed here.
-Note that we eat only the eggs as a salad, and the blood of that creature is BLUE!
+Note that we eat only the eggs as a salad, and that creature’s blood is BLUE!
 (Read more…)

 ☆ Size: XXXXXL

 ☆ Consistency: Eggs are quite hard and a bit rubbery

 ☆ Taste: Fishy